 Scenario 1: Evolution of dispersal in fixed fragmented landscapes

 In the first scenario, we fix the landscape and study how dispersal evolution depends on the levels of fragmentation and aggregation.
 Fragmentation corresponds to a specified percentage of unsuitable patches (i.e. 0, 20, 40, 60, 80, 90, 95 or 99% of patches are assumed unsuitable).
 These unsuitable patches are aggregated at varying degrees (0, 20, 40, 60, or 80%).
-Twenty different landscapes are generated for each combination of fragmentation and aggregation.
+To assess repeatability, twenty different landscapes are generated for each combination of fragmentation and aggregation.
 The mutation rate is set at 0.1.
 Each simulation lasts 50 000-time steps.
-Because simulations are stochastic, they never reach a completely stable equilibrium, but we checked that 50 000 time steps allowed the system to reach a stable regime that can be characterized (see examples of simulations on Fig. 2b,c,d).
+Because simulations are stochastic, they never reach a completely stable equilibrium, but we visually checked for each simulation that 50 000 time steps allowed the system to reach a stable regime that can be characterized (see examples of simulations on Fig. 2b,c,d).
 We record the mean dispersal capacities of individuals during the simulation and the occupancy of each dispersal strategy.

 Scenario 2: Evolutionary rescue under progressively increasing fragmentation